 Ingredients:

-• ½ teaspoon crushed chilies or to taste
+- ½ teaspoon crushed chilies or to your taste

 Method:

-• Add the chopped lemongrass, minced garlic, and sliced kaffir lime leaves to the skillet.
-Sauté for 2-3 minutes until fragrant.
-Allow garlic to lightly brown.
+- Add the chopped lemongrass, minced garlic, and sliced kaffir lime leaves.
+Sauté for 2–3 minutes until aromatic, allowing the garlic to turn lightly golden.

-• Add the raw peanuts to the skillet and continue to cook, stirring frequently, for about 7-10 minutes until the peanuts are golden brown and crispy.
+- Add the raw peanuts to the skillet and continue cooking, stirring frequently, for 7–10 minutes until they are evenly roasted, golden brown, and crisp.

-• Once the peanuts are cooked, remove the skillet from the heat and sprinkle with salt, pepper and chilies to taste.
-Toss to combine.
+- Remove the skillet from the heat and season the peanuts with salt, pepper, and chillies to taste.
+Toss well to ensure even coating.

-• Allow the peanuts to cool slightly before serving.
-Enjoy as a savory snack or as a delicious addition to salads and stir-fries.
+- Allow the peanuts to cool slightly before serving.
+Enjoy as a savoury snack or as a crunchy addition to salads and stir-fries.

 Serves: 4.
 As a shared snack.